Louder, Please: Release and promotion

 The lead single from the album, titled "Free", was released on 10 July 2024.
 It was followed by "Angel of Satisfaction" on 14 August.
 On 18 September, Gray announced the album's title, Louder, Please, and uploaded its third single "Switch".
 A fourth single was titled "Wet & Wild" and released on 7 November.
 "Party People" was released as the fifth and final single from the album on 31 December 2024.
 NME included Louder, Please on its list of the most anticipated releases of 2025.
 PIAS Recordings released the album on 17 January 2025.

 A deluxe edition of the album, titled A Little Louder, Please, was released on 24 October 2025.
 Alongside her announcement for the deluxe edition, she released the single "April".
-As well as two other new songs, the edition will feature collaborations with Melanie C, Jade, Shygirl and Casey MQ.
-A Little Louder, Please will also feature remixes and club edits of songs from the album.
+As well as two other new songs, the edition featured collaborations with Melanie C, Jade, Shygirl and Casey MQ.
+A Little Louder, Please also included remixes and club edits of songs from the album.